Wikia/guidelines/APIDesign/README.md

 is the creation of consistent, pragmatic APIs and reduced developer overhead.
 The main focus of this guide will be HTTP APIs.

-It should be noted that this guide may based upon invalid or untested assumptions.
+It should be noted that this guide may be based upon invalid or untested assumptions.
 However until specific issues are surfaced as this is applied to production the recommendations made below should be followed when building APIs.